 It’s easy to miss the comforts of home when traveling-particularly when accommodations are anything but comfortable.
 When you play host, take a moment to ensure your guests feel right at home by creating a warm and welcoming space.
 With a little extra effort in your guest room design, you can arrange a wonderful, cozy space for your friends, family, and other guests enjoy during their stay in your home.

 When it comes to the guest room, the bed can make or break the room.
 No amount of decorations or amenities can make up for uncomfortable sleeping accommodations.
 Of course, no two people are alike, and most guests will have their own preferences for bed firmness, temperature, and so on.
+You can get varied options on the internet if you do research on mattresses.
+However, you can look for a Sleep Education guide to learn about different beds and their benefits, which can help you decide what to choose for the guest bedroom.
+For instance, you could get a USB charging port with a Raffia adjustable bed for the convenience of guests.

 Top it all off with an assortment of pillows (functional and decorative) to accommodate your guests and pull together the guest bedroom design.
 Some of your guests will like flat, firm pillows, and others will prefer soft, fluffy pillows.